icon-project/devportal/btp-document/BTP-Development-Resources.md

 ____

 BTP Message Center (BMC) is a smart contract that builds BTP Message before sending to the Relay (BMR) and handles relay messages from other BMRs.
-In addition, BMC also has features to manage authorization (e.g. Operators of a Contract and a list of allowance Relays), and information of connected networks (i.e. link, route) to make sure communication from the source delivering to the destination network can be operated smoothly and conveniently.
+In addition, BMC also has features to manage authorization (e.g. Operators of a Contract and a list of allowed Relays), and information of connected networks (i.e. link, route) to make sure communication from the source delivering to the destination network can be operated smoothly and conveniently.

 - Interfaces of `BMC` on PRA (Solidity) [[link](BMC.md)]
 - Interface of `BMC` on ICON (Java) [[link](https://github.com/icon-project/btp/blob/master/doc/bmc.md)]